Skip to content

 SBOM Generation

-Most SCA tools can generate a Software Bill of Materials in standard formats (CycloneDX, SPDX).
-This is becoming a compliance requirement: the US Executive Order on Cybersecurity (2021) requires SBOMs for software sold to federal agencies.
-Black Duck, Snyk, and Endor Labs all generate SBOMs.
+Most SCA tools can export a Software Bill of Materials in CycloneDX or SPDX format.
+This is now a compliance requirement in many contexts: the US Executive Order on Cybersecurity (2021) requires SBOMs for software sold to federal agencies.
+Black Duck, Snyk, and Endor Labs all handle SBOM generation.

 Quick Comparison